Neumi/grafana_robotics_dashboard/README.md

 ```
 Default user and password is 'admin' and 'admin'.

 You can now add the dashboard in from the [grafana](grafana) folder.
+(I wont show data until you finish the next steps.)

 <img alt="import_grafana" src="/images/import_grafana.png">

 ### Clone the repo to your Raspberry Pi.